garnetred/ghost-glassdoor/README.md

 ## Abstract

 This Chrome browser extension allows users to accesss Glassdoor without having to login.
-Note: This extension has not been tested with all the country domains - please open an issue if there's an issue with a specific country's website.
+Note: This extension has not been tested with all the country domains - please open an issue if there's a problem with a specific country's website.

 ## Background